mosip/documentation/docs/ctk-features.md

 ## How does Compliance Tool Kit work?

 * To support compliance with the specifications, CTK has predefined test cases for each of the above specs.
-* Each testcase is run on a given method of the specs.
-Each testcase defines the attributes required to create the request to be sent to the method.
+* Each test case is run on a given method of the specs.
+Each testvcase defines the attributes required to create the request to be sent to the method.
-* Each testcase also defines the response expected from the method.
+* Each test case also defines the response expected from the method.
 On this response various validators are run.
 Each validator will perform a predefined check on the response.
 If all validations are successful, then the testcase is passed otherwise it is a failed testcase.
 * Partners can use CTK to run these testcases to check if their implementation adheres to the MOSIP’s specs or not.

 ![Compliance Tool Kit process flow diagram](_images/compliance-toolkit-flow-diagram.png)